• Skip to primary navigation

 Notes

-• Cornbread will keep for 1-2 days in a sealed container at room temperature, up to 1 week in the refrigerator, or frozen for up to 3 months.
+• Storage: Cornbread will keep for 1-2 days in a sealed container at room temperature, up to 1 week in the refrigerator, or frozen for up to 3 months.

-• Buttermilk substitute - add 1 tablespoon of white vinegar to your measuring cup, then fill to the 1 cup mark with milk.
+• Buttermilk substitute: Add 1 tablespoon of white vinegar to your measuring cup, then fill to the 1 cup mark with milk.
 Allow to set for 5 minutes, then add to your batter as directed.

 Nutrition Estimate

-Calories: 319kcal | Carbohydrates: 33g | Protein: 10g | Fat: 17g | Saturated Fat: 10g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Trans Fat: 1g | Cholesterol: 82mg | Sodium: 566mg | Potassium: 279mg | Fiber: 3g | Sugar: 5g | Vitamin A: 569IU | Vitamin C: 6mg | Calcium: 192mg | Iron: 2mg
+Serving: 1slice | Calories: 319kcal | Carbohydrates: 33g | Protein: 10g | Fat: 17g | Saturated Fat: 10g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Trans Fat: 1g | Cholesterol: 82mg | Sodium: 566mg | Potassium: 279mg | Fiber: 3g | Sugar: 5g | Vitamin A: 569IU | Vitamin C: 6mg | Calcium: 192mg | Iron: 2mg

 Course: Bread